dancinnamon-okta/hl7-fhir-udap-client/README.md

 # hl7-fhir-udap-client

+## Getting Started

+For a general overview of UDAP as well as a getting starting guide of the full four-repository collection see [UDAP Documentation](https://github.com/Evernorth/hl7-fhir-udap-docs#readme)

 ## Overview

 This nodejs library is part of a four-repository collection for a full [UDAP](https://www.udap.org/) implementation.
 The implementation adheres to published Version 1.0 of the [HL7 UDAP Security Implementation Guide](http://hl7.org/fhir/us/udap-security/STU1/).
 This library implements a udapClient class.
 The constructor takes in the following attributes: